Quori-ROS/quori-v1-documentation/src/system.md

 # System

-Quori currently ships with a nuc8i7hvk: Intel© CoreTM i7-8809G Processor with RadeonTM RX Vega M GH graphics (8M Cache, up to 4.20 GHz).
+Quori v1 ships with a nuc8i7hvk: Intel© CoreTM i7-8809G Processor with RadeonTM RX Vega M GH graphics (8M Cache, up to 4.20 GHz).
 It has a 500 GB SSD and 16 GB of RAM

 ## BIOS